commons-app/commons-app-documentation/Passing-an-image-to-the-app.md

 public void shareImage() {
     Uri imageUri = // your image uri

-    String imageTitle = ""; // The title of the image you want to share String imageDescription = ""; // A short description of the image you want to share
+    String imageTitle = ""; // The title of the image you want to share, for instance "Joe Biden climbing Eiffel Tower" String imageDescription = ""; // Further description of the image you want to share, for instance "Taken a the third floor, after meeting reporters"

     Intent shareIntent = new Intent();
     shareintent.setAction(Intent.ACTION_SEND);